madderlake/WordPress-Headless-SSR-Rest-API/README.md

 # [](#server-side-rendered--code-split-react--WordPress-rest-api---built-by-keen-wip)SSR / React Code Split + Headless WordPress + REST API (WIP)

 This repo is based on a [boilerplate](https://github.com/trouble/react-wp-rest) for pairing the WP Rest API with a server-side rendered and code-split React client, built by Keen Studios.
-I recently resurrected it by updating dependencies and adding a new docker-compose file consistent with recent updates.

-I built this out a few years ago to test drive the headless concept and to utilize a page-template-driven approach, which was not easily done at the time in NextJS.
+I built this out a few years ago to test drive the headless concept and to utilize a page-template-driven approach, which was not easily done at the time in NextJS and recently resurrected it by updating dependencies and adding a new docker-compose file consistent with recent updates.

 WordPress, MySQL, PHP, and PHPMyAdmin are provided by Docker which makes it easy to spin up new WP sites for both local development and production.
 No need for MAMP, XAMPP, etc!